10 best graphic design project management software tools for creative teams in 2026

 Price

-The tool offers two pricing plans:
+The tool offers three pricing plans:

 Best for teams of up to 50 members who need to collaborate on a variety of projects and tasks